ronnieholm/FSharp-onion-architecture-sample/README.md

 Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, we usee mostly functions.
+Instead of .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, we use mostly functions.

 The sample is an imperative shell, functional core with the following features:

-- Command Query Responsibility Segregation (CRQS) entries to application layer.
 - REST API adhering to the [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/) with JWTs impmenting role-based security.
 - A simple identity provider to issue, renew, and inspect JWTs accepted by itself.
+- Command Query Responsibility Segregation (CQRS) entries to application layer.
-- Integration tests the abilty to stub out any dependency.
+- Integration tests with the ability to stub out any dependency.
 - ASP.NET health checks for memory and database.
 - [Architecture Decision
   Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)